Pharoah Editorial, Inc

 AK55C refinished and ready for another 70 years

 In the summer of 2008 this Atwater Kent Model 55C found its way into the back of our car.
-It was mostly complete but a dirty mess from top to bottom.
-Radios were built as fine furniture in those days and several different furniture makers designed cabinets for this popular model.
-The old finish could not be saved so it has been completely stripped, stained, and lacquered.
+It was mostly complete, a flood survivor, and a dirty mess from top to bottom.
+It had been fine furniture, radios were thought of as fine furniture in those day.
+Its original finish could not be saved so it has been completely stripped, stained, and lacquered.

 This has been a long term project for me.
 Chassis and speaker were finished in 2009,